 I leave a special club for another special club.
 I am really happy and honored to join Real Madrid.
 After so many years in Munich I will face a new challenge and I will give my best to continue the club's special history. @realmadrid pic.twitter.com/1qyo1wMcy1

 — David Alaba (@David_Alaba) May 28, 2021

-Perez will hope the Austrian is the man to ably handle the back-line and his eye-watering deal sees him claim second spot amongst the highest release clauses at the club and indeed across the world.
+Alaba has already paid back the investment in him by taking on a leadership role in the centre of defence.
+His deal sees him claim the second spot amongst the highest release clauses at the club and indeed across the world.

 The 2018 Ballon D’Or winner has been at the heart of Madrid’s midfield along with partner-in-crime Toni Kroos.
-Having already made over 350 appearances, he remains one of the best passers in the game with exemplary ball playing skills.
+Having already made nearly 400 appearances, he remains one of the best passers in the game with exemplary ball playing skills.

 📊| Luka Modrić vs Alaves:

 3 Big Chances Created

 6 Duels won